learning-zone/python-basics/README.md

 Ans.
 For this to happen, two conditions must be met:

-    The script file’s mode must be executable
+The script file's mode must be executable
 The first line must begin with a hash(#).
 An  example of this will be: #!/usr/local/bin/python

 ## Q. What functions or methods will you use to delete a file in Python?